CRICMIND.ai

 The Captain Search: PBKS's Recurring Problem

-In the absence of a settled captain, PBKS have rotated the armband more than any other franchise in IPL history.
-Different captains in different seasons — Gambhir, Miller, Gilchrist, Bailey, Maxwell, Voges, Saha, KL Rahul (who departed for LSG), Shikhar Dhawan — each bringing a different tactical philosophy that prevented the accumulation of institutional knowledge that title-winning franchises develop.
+Before Shreyas Iyer's arrival, PBKS had rotated the armband more than any other franchise in IPL history.
+Different captains in different seasons — Gambhir, Miller, Gilchrist, Bailey, Maxwell, Voges, Saha, Rishabh Pant (who departed for LSG), Shikhar Dhawan — each bringing a different tactical philosophy that prevented the accumulation of institutional knowledge that title-winning franchises develop.

 The 2026 captain will be the most important non-playing appointment in PBKS's history.
 A captain who commits to the new ownership philosophy — system over stardom, process over panic — and who has the personal authority to maintain that culture through early-season defeats is what PBKS need.